MalakMutan/ieee-wie-app/README.md

 ## 🪪 License

-This project is open-source and free to use or modify.
+This project is licensed under the [MIT License](LICENSE).

+You are free to use, modify, and distribute this software with proper attribution.
+See the [LICENSE](LICENSE) file for more details.